FrankVanris2/FollowBot/Documentation/SoftwareDesign.md

 * Topics: one of the three main ways that nodes can communicate with one another is via topics.

-* Foxy: A version of the ROS2, there are other versions such as Jammy, Jazzy, Humble, Iron, and others.
+* Jazzy: The newest version of the ROS2 of the creation of this document, there are other versions such as Jammy, Foxy, Humble, Iron, and others.

 * Motor Drivers: control chips that are meant to run current through a number of motors.